 A guide to property buying

-Until recently there were no property evaluation tools like Zoopla, but in the past year, several estate agents have launched online evaluation tools.
+Until recently there were no property evaluation tools like Zoopla, but now several estate agents have launched online evaluation tools.
 Designed mainly for sellers, you can still use them to get a fair understanding of the prices for a specific property or location.

-Expect to pay premium for a new build, less for a house that needs renovation or is being sold quickly for inheritance purposes.
+Normally, you would expect to pay premium for a new build although recent statistics show the existing homes have the edge over new builds.
+You'll pay less for a house that needs renovation or is being sold quickly for inheritance purposes.
 And of course, location is a huge factor in house prices.
 The closer to the city, the higher the price.